COVID-19 Health and Safety

 Continuity of Instruction

 The District will work to support the learning of students who are quarantined due to exposure to COVID-19.
-With the expansion of eligibility for vaccines, we expect the number of students who actually need to be quarantined to continue to decline throughout the 2021-2022 school year.

-Vaccinations for Students and Staff
+Vaccinations and Testing for Students and Staff

 Cleaning/Maintenance/Indoor Air Quality